Final report for LNE19-386R

 A farmer-owned collaborative to share employees among farms could offer year round employment with possibility for advancement by pooling work across farms.
 A worker-owned collaborative would allow employees to lease themselves to different employers, achieving greater control over wages and conditions while creating qualified workers able to satisfy farm business-owners’ needs for consistency and reliability.
 These options make farm work more attractive by reducing repetitive work, offering full-time and year-round income, and increasing wages of management positions, while allowing farm owners to create management positions and secure a qualified labor force.

-Farm owners would benefit from a temporary worker agency able to supply employees on short notice, especially if a nonprofit could organize the agency according to specific standards.
-Farm internships would be easier and more affordable if an entity could administer the necessary curriculum and other legal obligations essential to state and federal compliance.
+Farm owners could benefit from a temporary worker agency able to supply employees on short notice, especially if an entity could organize the agency according to specific standards.
+Farm internships could be more compliant if an entity could administer the necessary curriculum and other legal obligations essential to state and federal compliance.

-We need a comprehensive Northeast regional feasibility study that begins with social science research assessing the community’s precise desires and abilities relative to participating in the 4 proposed innovations.
-Legal research is essential to clarifying stakeholder roles, ensuring legal compliance with complicated state and federal laws, and developing accurate business plan templates.
-Legal research will also identify in which state such models would incur the least compliance costs, and produce paperwork templates.
-Business plan and budget templates will help stakeholders determine the scope and size necessary for profitability.
-A feasibility plan that outlines when, where, and how these innovations are possible, with detailed implementation guidelines will assure the farming community can move forward in resolving farm labor concerns.
+The objectives of this project were to conduct a comprehensive Northeast regional feasibility study that began with social science research (farm owner and farm worker focus groups and surveys) to assess the community’s precise desires and abilities relative to participating in 4 proposed collaborative labor innovations.
+We anticipated legal research would be necessary to clarify stakeholder roles, ensure legal compliance with complicated state and federal laws, and develop accurate business plan templates.
+We anticipated that we would identify in which state such collaborative labor models would incur the least compliance costs, and produce paperwork templates.
+It was anticipated that a business plan and budget templates would help stakeholders determine the scope and size necessary for profitability in the implementation of a collaborative labor model.
+We aimed to produce a feasibility plan that outlines when, where, and how these innovations are possible, with detailed implementation guidelines to assure the farming community can move forward in resolving farm labor concerns.

 - (Educator and Researcher)